-This week, Ira spoke with Whitney Cummings and John Davis .
-To listen to the interviews click below.
+This week, Ira spoke with Ben Vereen and Jane Monheit .
+To listen to the interview click below.

 Few entertainers today are as accomplished or versatile as Ben Vereen.
 His first love and passion is and always will be the stage.
 “The theater was my first training ground.
 It taught me discipline, dedication and appreciation of hard work and values that will stay with me a lifetime,” says Vereen..”
 The stage sharpens the creative instrument and encourages you to go deeper inside and try new things.”